schloo/TripRip/README.md

 # TripRip: TripIt Flight Exporter

-### A Python script that automatically extracts all your flight history from TripIt and exports it in an OpenFlights-compatible CSV format.
+**A Python script that automatically extracts all your flight history from TripIt and exports it in an OpenFlights-compatible CSV format.**

 💰 **Minimal cost** (~$0.15 per 100 trips)
 ⏱️ **Minimal time** (~10 minutes for 100 trips, compared to hours manually copying and pasting your full flight history)
 🤓 **Beginner-friendly** (Runs in visible browser so you can see what it's doing; easy to spot-check data against TripIt)
 🔒 **Safe** (Credentials never stored, just typed into the browser)

-## What This Does
+## What this does

 This script: